gazoscalvertos/Hass-Custom-Alarm/README.md

 - Tested on HA v0.63.2

 ### Changelog

+- (06/03/18) NEW Feature - Pending and Trigger time can be determined per state.
+For example arming the alarm in away mode can be set to 60 seconds pending time, yet arming in home mode can be set to 30 seconds.
+This can also be overriden as per the feature below which has been expanded to include home/perimiter.
+See guidance here [INSERT  LINK]

 - (23/02/18) NEW FEATURE - Override the pending time when arming away mode so that the alarm arms instantly.
 To do this pass a code parameter of '-1' to the service, this could be in the form of an automation such as:
 ```
   alias: '[Alarm] Instantly Arm Away Mode'